lonycell/grafana.v7/packages/grafana-toolkit/README.md

 grafana-toolkit comes with Jest as a test runner.

-Internally at Grafana we use Enzyme.
+Internally at ThingSPIN we use Enzyme.
 If you are developing React plugin and you want to configure Enzyme as a testing utility, then you need to configure `enzyme-adapter-react`.
 To do so, create `<YOUR_PLUGIN_DIR>/config/jest-setup.ts` file that will provide necessary setup.
 Copy the following code into that file to get Enzyme working with React:

 ```ts
 import { configure } from 'enzyme';